Distress Line Volunteering

 What we ask in return:

-To work one shift per week, including one overnight shift a month, for a period of at least one year (or comparable number of hours) following training.
+To work one shift per week, including one overnight shift a month, for a period of at least one year (or a comparable number of hours) following training.
 You will be able to choose your weekly shifts from designated shift times.
 If you have any questions or concerns regarding shift scheduling, you will be able to address this with one of our volunteer coordinators.

 What will be expected of you: